turingschool-examples/frontend-mod-1-prework/day_4/day4-exercises.md

 <p><h3>What determines if an image element is inline or block?</h3></p>
-<i>As < img > element itself is an inline element its placement will determine  if it will show as inline or block element if you place image element before a block element like < p > element it will act as a block element but if you put it inside the < p > element it will show up inline with the rest of the contect. </i>
+<i>As < img > element itself is an inline element its placement will determine  if it will show as inline or block element if you place image element before a block element like < p > element it will act as a block element but if you put it inside the < p > element it will show up inline with the rest of the content. </i>

 <p><h3>What are the benefits of jpg or png image file formats?</h3></p>